 Application Modernisation Patterns

-There are several methods for implementing application modernisation.
-It’s more effective to engage experienced business analysts and solution architects to comprehensively evaluate your legacy systems and develop a roadmap for upgrading them swiftly if you want to get the most out of your application modernisation strategy.
+There are several methods for implementing application modernization.
+It’s more effective to engage experienced business analysts and solution architects to comprehensively evaluate your legacy systems and develop a roadmap for upgrading them swiftly if you want to get the most out of your application modernization strategy.

 However, your IT systems may need one or more of the following depending on your business goals and objectives: